Teaching Young People About Planning

 How much do the young people in your town know about the place where they live?
 Every community is special and has a story to tell.
 This Neighborhood Scavenger Hunt offers fun ways to begin exploring the different pieces that make up a community.
 Each item on the list poses a question, requires participants to accomplish a task, or asks them to find something in their town.

-Learn about planning summer camps to help you pique your students' interest in the many ways planning affects their community.
+Learn about camps and curriculums to help you pique your students' interest in the many ways planning affects their community.